lipelopesoliveira/pyCOFBuilder/README.md

 ```

 For more exemples see _examples/_ and the [docs](https://github.com/lipelopesoliveira/pyCOFBuilder/examples.html)
-for the complete documentation and more examples.
+for the complete explanation of implementation and functionalities.

 ## COFs and Building Blocks nomenclature